 Native advertising might be one of the most effective ways to truly leverage a brand's ability to tell a story due to the story-like nature of these ads.
 For example, it can be quite hard to tell a story in a 2 sentence Facebook post, but when you have an entire article, it makes it much easier to bring a branded story to life.

 According to some studies, click-through rates on native ads have been shown to reach nearly 4 times those of display ads.

 This may indicate that not only is native advertising a great complementary solution to digital advertising, but it may be able to replace current display advertising efforts to test for efficiency and improved advertising results.

 4. Adding Better Value to Local Business Offerings

-The growing native ad climate is the ideal time for marketing agencies and digital service providers to step-up and offer fulfilment to local businesses on this new realm of marketing.
+The growing native ad climate is the ideal time for marketing agencies and digital service providers to step-up and offer fulfillment to local businesses in this new realm of marketing.
 By outsourcing this content generation, local businesses don’t have to give up valuable time and resources in their day.

 Everyone can excel in exactly what they do best.

 Visit Native Advertising Trends in News Media for the full study.